 NYC - Central Park: Belvedere Castle

-The castle housed the New York Meteorological Observatory, which was taken over by the United States Weather Bureau in 1912.
-It is still the site at which meteorological data is collected for Central Park.
+Originally built as a shell with only open doorway and window openings, the castle later housed the New York Meteorological Observatory, which was taken over by the United States Weather Bureau in 1912.
+Starting in 1919, the National Weather Service began taking meteorological measurements from the castle's tower.

-Belvedere Castle, the object of much vandalism and deterioration, was closed to the public in the 1960s.
-It was restored and reopened by the Central Park Conservancy on May 1, 1983.
-In 1995, the Conservancy's Historic Preservation Crew replaced the painted wooden loggia of the castle, working from Vaux's designs, on the granite piers and walls that had survived.
-The original design, represented in a published lithograph (Rosensweig and Blackmar 1992 p 203), had called for a more weighty granite structure with a corner tower with conical cap, to balance the mass of the main castle structure to the east, with the existing lookout over parapet walls between them.
+The object of vandalism and deterioration, the castle was closed to the public in the 1960s before being restored and reopened in 1983.
+In 1995, the Conservancy's Historic Preservation Crew replaced the painted wooden loggia, working from Vaux's designs, with a more weighty granite structure and corner tower with conical cap.

 Central Park was designated a scenic landmark by the New York City Landmarks Preservation Commission in 1974.